-The Student Success Center provides and coordinates services to students with documented disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990.
-Students requesting accommodations must fill out an EMCC Disability Services Request Form and submit supporting documentation to the Coordinator of Disability Services, located in Maine Hall, Room 121A in the Student Success Center, to be considered for accommodations.
+The Student Success Center provides and coordinates services to students with documented disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+Students requesting accommodations must complete an intake meeting and submit supporting documentation to the Coordinator of Disability Services, located in Maine Hall, Room 121A in the Student Success Center, to be considered for accommodations.